Martin-SK-PD/Kosovsky-Martin---bachelor-thesis-files/README.txt

-Using the `filter_metricCombVis` Plugin:
+Using the MetricCombVis Plugin:
 ---------------------------------------
-The `filter_metricCombVis` plugin adds two new functionalities under the "Filters" -> "Quality Measurement" menu:
+The MetricCombVis plugin adds two new functionalities under the "Filters" -> "Quality Measurement" menu:

 1. **First Visualization**:
    - To use the first visualization feature: